 The union drive to organize academic workers at the University of Waterloo.

-The University of Waterloo is one of the last universities in Canada without a union for graduate student teaching assistants, research assistants, contract faculty, technicians, post-doctoral fellows, and other academic research and teaching staff.
+The University of Waterloo is one of the last universities in Canada without a union for graduate student teaching assistants, research assistants, technicians, post-doctoral fellows, and other academic research and teaching staff.

 The lack of a union has meant diminished ability to affect your working conditions or get fair wages.
 It has meant lower health and safety protocols, unclear or inconsistent hiring processes, unchallenged harassment, lack of support for mental health, widespread overwork/burnout, and having to deal with problems at work alone.

 The only way to address these issues and advance the rights of graduate student and other academic workers on campus is to organize a union and negotiate a collective agreement with the university.

 - Fairness: Transparency, clarity, and standards at work